dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 Unknown offsets are not supported in the compact format.

-Rationale: the compact format is expected ot be used for the in-memory data descriptor.
+Rationale: the compact format is expected to be used for the in-memory data descriptor.
 In the common case the field type is known from the baseline descriptor.
 As a result, a field descriptor like `"field_name": 36` is the minimum necessary information to be conveyed.
-If the field is not present in the baseline, then `"field_name": [12, "uint16"]` may be used.
+If the field is not present in the baseline, then `"field_name": [12, "uint16"]` must be used.

 **Both formats**: